Chairperson: Dirk Vanderklein

-The student can prepare for a biology career, graduate work, or professional programs in medicine, dentistry, medical technology, physical therapy, veterinary medicine, pharmacy and other fields related to biology, by taking the major requirements with a proper selection of electives.
+In the department, students can prepare for careers in field biology, laboratory research, graduate work, or professional programs in medicine, dentistry, medical technology, physical therapy, veterinary medicine, pharmacy and other fields related to biology, by taking the major requirements with a proper selection of electives.
+Core courses also offer extensive laboratory and field experience to help prepare for these various fields.
 Students can obtain certification to teach biology by completing the professional sequence in the Teacher Education Program.
 A minor in biology is also available.
+Students at both the undergraduate and graduate level have opportunities to perform research and work more closely with the excellent faculty in the department.

 - Biology Major (B.S.)